 If you’re finishing a basement to use as an apartment or in-law suite, you’ll need added features like a bathroom and kitchenette.
 Installing both a bathroom and kitchenette can quickly cause the price to mount with the added costs of cabinets, countertops, appliances, and fixtures, so weigh the decision to add those features carefully against how much use you think they will truly get.
 Or consider going the budget route, forgoing top-of-the-line furnishings and appliances, if cost is a concern but you need those spaces to complete your basement.

-How much it costs to finish your basement will ultimately come down to the features you add.
-According to HomeAdvisor ,\average costs you might incur finishing a basement includes:
+How much it costs to finish your basement will ultimately come down to the features you add and how the work is done.
+Consider these factors when making a budget:

-Other areas where your basement costs may add up include if you opt for high-end materials, if you hire an interior designer to assist in the layout or furnishing plans, or if you add furniture to the space.
+Other areas where your basement costs may add up include if you opt for high-end materials, if you hire a professional for interior design assistance with the layout or furnishing plans or if you add furniture to the space.

 How to Save Money on Basement Remodeling